-From March 2018 to March 2019 there were 582 fires in educational premises¹.
+Between 2021 and 2022 there were 449 fires in educational premises¹.
 The aftermath of a school fire can be devastating.
-All elements of school life can be affected, the building and its contents can be destroyed and the students’ education interrupted.
+All elements of school life can be affected, the building and its contents can be destroyed and the student’s education interrupted.

-There are many actions that can be taken in order to prevent and prepare for the event of a fire, whether it is accidental or deliberate.
+Many actions can be taken to prevent and prepare for the event of a fire, whether it is accidental or deliberate.
 One of the easiest and quickest ways to prepare is to invest in fire safety equipment.
 If you are not sure what you may need, the best thing to do is to arrange a fire risk assessment to be carried out by a professional assessor.
 However, in this blog, we will cover a few of the essentials.

 1. Fire & smoke alarms